toanlq204/it-helpdesk-bot-personal/README.md

 1. Check the [API documentation](http://localhost:8000/docs) when running locally
 2. Open an issue on GitHub
 3. Contact the development team

+### Troubleshooting

+**Backend not starting?**
+- Ensure Python virtual environment is activated
+- Check that all dependencies are installed: `pip install -r requirements.txt`
+- Verify your `.env` file has correct Azure OpenAI credentials

+**Frontend not starting?**
+- Ensure Node.js is installed (version 16+)
+- Run `npm install` in the frontend directory
+- Check for any npm error messages

+**VS Code Tasks not working?**
+- Ensure you're opening the project from the root directory
+- Check that the `.vscode/tasks.json` file exists
+- Verify the Python virtual environment path in tasks.json

 ## 🔮 Roadmap